TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/data_curation.md

 - **✅Keywords:**
     - ✅Choose at least 4 keywords to enhance finadability (More are better!)
-    - ✅Ensure keywords describe the content, not the object.
+    - ✅Ensure keywords describe the content.
     - ✅Look at keywords used in other relevant datasets.

 - **✅Organizations:**